ActivTrak raises $50 million to measure remote workers’ productivity

 ActivTrak also supports advanced SQL queries, enabling custom report creation with internal data sources.
 And it integrates via webhooks into business intelligence software like Slack, Basecamp, GitHub, Tableau, Trello, Jira, and Google Data Studio.

-The growth reflects the increased demand for remote work analytics, but advocates fear it could chip away at privacy protections in the workplace.
+This growth reflects the increased demand for remote work analytics, but advocates fear it could chip away at privacy protections in the workplace.
 Only a handful of states protect employees from employer scrutiny over content like social media posts.
 The U.S. Electronic Communications Privacy Act and Stored Communications Act, the law extending restrictions on wiretaps to electronic data, is fairly liberal regarding how companies can monitor information.
 And some startups don’t explicitly encourage their corporate customers to disclose the sort of monitoring they’re conducting to employees.

-That said, the majority of companies are wary of backlash from employees and mishandling of data.
-According to a survey by Accenture, while 62% of executives said their companies are using new technologies to collect data on people, fewer than a third said they feel confident that they’re using the data responsibly.
-Responding to a study by B2B ratings and review firm Clutch, 37% of employees said the use of monitoring software would reduce their trust in their employer.
+That said, the majority of companies are wary of backlash from employees or from mishandling of data.
+According to a survey by Accenture, while 62% of executives said their companies are using new technologies to collect data on people, fewer than a third said they feel confident they’re using the data responsibly.
+Responding to a study by B2B ratings and review firm Clutch, 37% of employees said the use of monitoring software would diminish trust in their employer.

-“Our goal is to bring context to digital work data, providing productivity insights that help companies identify work patterns, set benchmarks, and optimize and sustain outcomes for ongoing success,” Selvaggi said. “[Our] next-generation technology … leverages the power of analytics to change how people live and work.”
+“Our goal is to bring context to digital work data, providing productivity insights that help companies identify work patterns, set benchmarks, and optimize and sustain outcomes for ongoing success,” Selvaggi said.

 Alongside Sapphire Ventures, Elsewhere Partners participated in ActivTrak’s latest funding round.
 This brings the startup’s total funding to $77.5 million, following a $20 million round in March 2019.